What skills do kids actually need for Kindergarten readiness?

 Check out Playing Preschool: Busy Toddler’s 190-day at-home activities program

 As your child grows in early childhood and gets ready for kindergarten, there are some skills that can really help them navigate kindergarten.
-These are REAL skills for them to begin developing – not necessarily master, but develop.
+These are real skills for them to begin developing – not necessarily master, but develop.

 Remember, kindergarten and school beyond are not just about academics (and definitely not just about memorized academics).

 The goal is for kids to learn actual skills that will make life in kindergarten away from home so much easier and more successful.
-As fun as academics are in these early years, they don’t do much for helping a child successful navigate life independently.
+As fun as academics are in these early years, they don’t do much for helping a child successfully navigate life independently.

-Shift your focus from kindergarten readiness being a set of low-level academics to high-level skills that will help our kids be successful in life.
-We must look beyond just kindergarten: let’s help our kids be life-ready.
+Shift your focus from kindergarten readiness being a set of low-level memorized academics to high-level skills that will help our kids be successful in life.

-The Busy Toddler Kindergarten Readiness “Check List”
+The Busy Toddler Kindergarten Readiness “Checklist”

 School is full of multi-step tasks and so is life.
 Being able to remember a set of instructions – and finish a task fully – is huge.
 So is being able to take direction from another person.
 We need to make sure our kids have follow-through, have the ability to listen to a set of directions, and to complete a job.